 Optional for each product

-If you advertise your products through Shopping campaigns in AdWords, use custom labels to group products for reporting and bidding.
+If you advertise your products through Shopping campaigns in Google Ads, use custom labels to group products for reporting and bidding.

 The custom label attributes are numbered 0–4: